 - Gregorian calendar

-- It is an era used in India and Nepal.
+- It marks the beginning of the Vikrama era that prevailed in India and Nepal.

 - The period is named after King Vikramaditya to mark his triumph over the Saka rulers.